 1 teaspoon vanilla extract

-2-3 tablespoons unsalted butter (or margerine)
+2-3 tablespoons unsalted butter (or margarine)

 In lemon juice, lightly marinate the pear slices.
 Pour the maple syrup into a large frying pan to heat.
 Then simmer the pears for 10 minutes in the syrup until they are a little soft.
 Flip the slices over a couple of times and keep them warm while you prepare the French toast.

 Beat eggs, milk and vanilla in a large shallow bowl that will be used for dipping the bread.
 Combine cinnamon and superfine sugar and put aside.
-After dipping bread (turning once), heat half of the butter or margerine in another large frying pan (non-stick).
+After dipping bread (turning once), heat half of the butter or margarine in another large frying pan (non-stick).
 Be careful not to burn the butter.
 When pan begins to sizzle, add bread slices.